 I'm a lecturer and coach in Communications Skills at the University of Cambridge Judge Business School.
 I also work in government, and across the private and public sectors.

 I can offer communications support in all areas, including:

-Communications support in all areas, including - - Branding, reports, pitches, presentations and speech writing ~ Conventional and social media ~ Websites ~ Photography and videography ~ Public speaking
+Branding, reports, investment pitches, presentations and speech writing ~ Conventional and social media ~ Websites ~ Photography and videography ~ Public speaking ~ Crisis communications

 Simon now works as a communications consultant for the University of Cambridge, and a range of businesses.
 He helps with strategy, branding, reports, pitches, presentations and speech writing, along with enhancing organisations' media profiles, both conventional and social.